 Hiking El Caminito del Rey

-Hiking El Caminito del Rey is one of the best things to do in Andalucia and a true bucket list hike.
+Hiking El Caminito del Rey is one of the best things to do in Andalucia and a true Spain bucket-list hike.
 Walking the trail is not challenging unless you have vertigo – though that will be for different reasons, as it’s mostly flat.

 Before you start the hike, you’ll get your helmet and you’ll be instructed about safety guidelines along the hike.